Academic Standing Policy

 Dean’s List

-Any undergraduate student is eligible for the dean's list.
-Eligibility for the Dean's List will be determined by a grade point average of 3.5 for the academic term based on a minimum of 12 graded hours not including the grades of P or W. Students who have received any I grades for the term are not eligible for the Dean's list until these grades have been resolved, at which time the term grade point average will be computed.
+Any undergraduate student is eligible for the Dean's List.
+Eligibility for the Dean's List will be determined by a semester grade point average of 3.5 or higher based on a minimum of 12 graded hours not including the grades of I, P, or W.

 Academic Dismissal